 What other drugs will affect desipramine (Norpramin)?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking desipramine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using desipramine with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Where can I get more information (Norpramin)?